 Documentation required by Hanmi includes Certified death certificate (at least one original), Government-issued photo ID for the beneficiary, surviving joint owner, or estate representative, and Letters Testamentary or Letters of Administration (if no POD, trust, or survivorship designation), along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

-Hanmi's Death Claims / Estate Services can be reached by phone at (855) 773-8778 for questions throughout the claims process.
+Hanmi's Customer Call Center (deceased-account and estate claims) can be reached by phone at (855) 773-8778 for questions throughout the claims process.

 When the deceased had multiple Hanmi accounts, some may need separate claims while others can be handled together.
-The Death Claims / Estate Services can clarify what's needed for each account type.
+The Customer Call Center (deceased-account and estate claims) can clarify what's needed for each account type.

 Customer Call Center